doc4d/4d-web-studio/docs/ORDA/glossary.md

 ## Shallow copy

 A shallow copy only duplicates the structure of elements, and keeps the same internal references.
 After a shallow copy, two collections will both share the individual elements.
-See also Deep copy.
+See also [Deep copy](#deep-copy).

 ## Stamp

 Used in "optimistic" locking technology.
 All entities have an internal counter, the stamp, which is incremented each time the entity is saved.
-By automatically comparing stamps between an entity being saved and its version stored on disk, 4D can prevent concurrent modifications on the same entities.
+By automatically comparing stamps between an entity being saved and its version stored on disk, ORDA can prevent concurrent modifications on the same entities.

 ## Storage attribute